Siege of Mehadia

 The siege of Mehadia was a military engagement between the Ottomans and the Asutrian garrison of Mehadia.
 After a siege of 3 days and heroic defense, the Austrians surrendered to the Ottomans.

 Prelude

 During the siege of Belgdrade by Prince Eugene of Savoy, a large Ottoman army, which was coming to liberate Belgrade from the siege, began to appear in the lies of the Habsburg camp; now it was important to face the Ottoman army in order not to be exposed to the destructive force between the double fire of the two sides.
 The Grand Vizier finally crossed the Morava River.
 From there, he immediately sent part of his army to Banat and capture Mehadia from the Austrians.

-The Asutrian garrison in July 1717 consisted of about 1,000 troops.
+The Austrian garrison in July 1717 consisted of about 1,000 troops.
 The garrison leader, Major Herlenval, received news of an upcoming march of an Ottoman army of 20,000 Turks, Tartars, and Hungarians on horseback, many camels, and 800 carts.